 Serves 30 (or more as it’s very rich)

 200 grams/7 ounces minimum 70% dark chocolate, roughly chopped

 200 grams/7 ounces minimum 50% chocolate, roughly chopped

 1/3 cup pouring cream

-Line a container with grease-proof paper and set aside.
+Line a rectangle container with greaseproof paper and set aside.

-Once slightly cooled add the shortbread and stir them through.
+Once slightly cooled, add the shortbread and stir through until combined.

 Pour into the lined container and tap to get any bubbles out.